KajananGit/Stock_Frontend/README.md

 ### Extensions
 - Add a button that generates warehouse themed jokes.
 - Add an audio player to the page with audio controls.
-- Add functionality to edit the order status to be in progress, out for delivery, delivered.
+- Add functionality to edit the order status to be updated to be in progress, out for delivery, delivered.
 - Add ability to edit orders.
 - Add an expand button to see full order details on the current orders page.